-The I-10 road starts on the West Coast in Los Angeles.
-The sprawling City of Angels has so much to see and do that you could easily spend weeks exploring.
-Whether you want to go star-spotting in Hollywood, hope to find amazing tacos, or just want to relax on a sunny, palm tree-lined beach, spend at least a few hours knocking some classic LA activities off your bucket list.
+I-10 starts on the West Coast in Los Angeles.
+The sprawling City of Angels has so much to experience you could easily spend weeks here.
+Whether you want to go star-spotting in Hollywood, sample street tacos, or play in the ocean waves, plan to spend at least a few hours reveling in classic L.A. activities.

-The notoriously strange Venice Beach Boardwalk is the perfect place to do some people watching.
-Spot surfers riding waves by the pier, weight-lifters pumping iron at Muscle Beach, and all kinds of interesting folks at the Venice Beach Freak Show.
+The Venice Beach Boardwalk is the perfect place to do some people watching.
+Spot surfers riding waves by the pier, weight-lifters pumping iron at Muscle Beach, and fascinating folks displaying their talents at the Venice Beach Freak Show.
 The carnival-like atmosphere also features kitschy shops, sandy beachfront, and plenty of food.
-Rent some rollerblades and soak it all in!

 3948 Mission Inn Ave, Riverside, CA, US

-On your way out of Los Angeles on I-10, make a quick detour to grab a bite to eat at Tio's Tacos, a folk art shrine with Mexican flair/a delicious Mexican restaurant-- they serve breakfast, lunch and dinner, so you can satisfy your craving for Mexican whenever!
+On your way out of Los Angeles on I-10, make a quick detour to grab a bite to eat at Tio's Tacos.
+You'll appreciate the folk art as much as the food in this eclectic Mexican eatery, which serves breakfast, lunch, and dinner.

 50770 Seminole Drive, Cabazon, CA, US